okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 ## Convergence and Desired State

 With the command `sudo chef-client --local-mode hello.rb`, when we run `--local-mode` we did it because the default mode is to talk to a `chef server`.
+Once we have a Chef server to work with, we can not use this mode.